armidale

 Heritage and History

 (25km) taking between 1 and 2 hours.
 See some of Armidale’s fine architectural buildings, landmarks, parks and lookouts.
-Call into the Visitor Information Centre for your copy or visit www.armidaletourism.com.au
+Call into the Visitor Information Centre for your copy.

 (approximately 2km) a self-guided walk covering Armidale’s city centre highlighting the many beautiful buildings and churches.
 Call into the Visitor Information Centre for your copy.